bluesky/tiled/docs/source/explanations/caching.md

 1. **Client-side response cache.** The Tiled Python client implements a standard web cache, similar in both concept and implementation to a web browser's cache.
-3. **Service-side resource cache.** The _response_ caches operate near the outer edges of the application, stashing and retrieve HTTP response bytes.
-The _resource_ cache is more deeply integrated into the application: it is available for authors of Adapters to use for stashing file handles and related system resources that may be useful in expediting future work.
+2. **Server-side resource cache.** The resource cache is used to cache file handles and related system resources, to avoid rapidly opening, closing, and reopening the same files while handling a burst of requests.

 (client-http-response-cache)=
 ## Client-side HTTP Response Cache

-The client response cache is an LRU response cache backed by a SQLite file.
+The client response cache is an LRU (Least Recently Used) response cache backed by a SQLite file.

 ```py